Messiaen Oiseaux exotiques

 Beethoven Symphony No. 6 in F major, ‘Pastoral’ (from memory)

 Nicholas Collon conductor

-This project is developed as part of The Orchestral Theatre: The Claus Moser Series at Southbank Centre.
+Why Birds Sing is part of The Orchestral Theatre: The Claus Moser Series at Southbank Centre.
 The series is generously supported by the Paul Hamlyn Foundation (in memory of Sir Claus Moser), Cockayne – Grants for the Arts and The London Community Foundation, and the Hargreaves & Ball Trust.

 For more about our memorised performance strand, please click here.